-Named for Chapin Hall’s founding director, the Harold A. Richman Postdoctoral Fellowship is a two-year position that offers early-career scholars the opportunity to strengthen their research portfolio to help them launch careers in social policy research.
+Named for Chapin Hall’s founding director, the Harold A. Richman Postdoctoral Fellowship is a two-year position that offers early-career scholars the opportunity to strengthen their research portfolios and help launch careers in social policy research.
 Fellows work with senior researchers at Chapin Hall and faculty at the University of Chicago’s School of Social Service Administration (SSA).
 Learn more about the Richman Fellowship position.
-For any other questions, please send us an email or sign up to receive updates and reminders about the Fellowship.
+Questions?
+Please send us an email or sign up to receive updates and reminders about the Fellowship.

 Lawrence A. Kimpton Fellows Program